vcz-fr/TheFollowUp/_posts/2014/10/2014-10-20-oneplus-one.md

     url: "https://preorder.oneplus.net/"
     dead: true

-tweet: "Only one week left before the preorders of the OnePlus One begin!"
+message: "Only one week left before the preorders of the OnePlus One begin!"
 ---